 "We noticed that this leak was mainly driven by transit providers and did not affect consumers' ISPs." said Ameet Naik, director of ThousandEyes.

-So whatever traffic reached the Nigerian company was later abandoned, which did not allow users to connect to Google networks.
+So whatever traffic reached the Nigerian company was later abandoned, which did not allow to connect to Google networks.

 The incident has naturally caused great concern online, especially for cyber security and networking experts.